jean-technologies/smartlead-mcp-server-local/README.md

 ### 2. Server-Sent Events (SSE) Mode (for Web Clients like n8n)

 This mode exposes an HTTP endpoint for clients that communicate via Server-Sent Events.
+Requires a BASIC or PREMIUM license.

 1.  **Start the server in SSE mode:**
     ```bash